 See the plan or proposal above for further details and requirements of when the Subrecipient is set to receive indirect costs.
 The County also identifies financial data and information in Exhibit C for the Subrecipient's use in the submission of Payment Request Forms, Single Audits, and other reports which require the County's accounting of CDBG-DR funding through its financial system.

-City of Fort Myers DR10254 Exhibit E Page 1 of 5
+The Housing Authority of the City of Fort Myers

+DR10198

+Exhibit E

+Page 1 of 2

 EXHIBIT E

 PROJECTED PERFORMANCE MEASURES AND OUTCOMES FORM